Code-Institute-Submissions/Concrete-Jungle/README.md

         -   The homepage and 'About Us' images are a merging of photos of city and jungle landscapes, in tune with the Concrete Jungle brand and designed to be eyecatching.
         -   The rest of the imagery throughout the site are action photos of the Concrete Jungle DJs playing live.
 These photos are in black and white to align with the style and general color scheme of the website.

+-   ### <strong>Alt tags note</strong>
+    -   The developer has purposefully ommitted alt tags for the Mixes/Playlists images on the Listen Page, as they function only as icons and therefore should not read by screen readers, as that would negatively impact user experiece for users with impaired vision.

 ## Technologies Used
 -----
 ### <strong>Languages Used</strong>